ExchangeUnion/docs/RaspiXUD.md

 # RaspiXUD

-This guide helps market makers to build their own xud-in-a-box based on a Raspberry Pi4.
+This guide is written for market makers & traders to build their own xud-in-a-box based on a Raspberry Pi4.
 Two options are available:
 1. **Light setup** using [Neutrino](https://github.com/lightninglabs/neutrino) and [Infura](https://infura.io/).
 This keeps the setup light and cheap (~100 EUR), but is not fully trustless.
 Also, a Pi3 should suffice for this (not tested).
 2. **Full setup** using [bitcoind](https://github.com/bitcoin/bitcoin/), [litecoind](https://github.com/litecoin-project/litecoin) and [geth](https://github.com/ethereum/go-ethereum).
 Requires a SSD, but keeps the setup trustless.